INSPIRE offers 3 awards

 Centenary Variation

-View the video for the choreography and music for the Centenary Variation which candidates will perform as part of the Inspire 14+ Dance Scholarship.
+View the video for the choreography and music for the Centenary Variation which candidates will perform as part of INSPIRE.

 RAD NZ Centenary Variation POINTE